 Since August 2015, a company called Danya International has conducted monthly compliance reviews of all three facilities, to evaluate their compliance with ICE's Family Residential Standards.
 The reviews include evaluation of facility compliance with Family Residential Standard 2.8, which requires language access services.
 (It states, in part: "Where required, detainees have regular access to translation services and/or are provided information in a language that they understand.")
 Notwithstanding their relevance to our task, ICE unfortunately declined to make these documents available to us.
-However, out of the dozen-plus reviews conducted for each facility, ICE chose one review per facility to provide to the Flores District Court.
-189 The one review of Dilley ICE chose to include in its court filing describes both a documentation problem and an underuse of interpretation.
-It noted, earlier this year, that "Review of both the log and the list of the detainee's primary and second language (dated 1/04/16) does not show consistent use or consistent documentation of use of the language line."
+However, out of the dozen-plus reviews conducted for each facility, ICE chose one review per facility to provide to the Flores District Court.188 The one review of Dilley ICE chose to include in its court filing describes both a documentation problem and an underuse of interpretation.
+It noted, earlier this year, that "Review of both the log and the list of the detainee's primary and second language line."
 And it recommended that officials "Ensure that staff assigned to intake are aware of when to use and document the use of the language line.
-For those detainees where the primary and secondary language is not English or Spanish and the language line is not used, develop and implement a process [to] document why."
-190
+For those detainees where the primary and secondary language is not English or Spanish and the language line is not used, develop and implement a process [to] document why."189